What is hepatitis?

 Where can you get more information?

-Your doctor, nurse, or health care clinic listed in the telephone directory can provide you with more information.
+- Your doctor, nurse, or health care clinic

 Chinese, Haitian Creole, Portuguese, Russian, Spanish, and Vietnamese translations of this fact sheet are available under additional resources.